jrialland/asgiri/README.md

 A high-performance ASGI server implementation supporting both HTTP/1.1 and HTTP/2 protocols with automatic protocol detection.

+## Lore

+Deep in the hills of Kandy, Sri Lanka, stands the [Asgiri Maha Viharaya](https://en.wikipedia.org/wiki/Asgiri_Maha_Viharaya) — a sacred monastery that has been a beacon of wisdom and preservation for centuries.
+As the headquarters of the Asgiriya Chapter of Siyam Nikaya, this ancient temple holds the solemn duty of safeguarding one of Buddhism's most precious relics: the sacred tooth relic of Buddha.

+Just as the monastery has faithfully served countless pilgrims across the ages, handling their requests with grace and precision, so too does this server aim to serve your web traffic.
+Like the monks who maintain both ancient traditions (the sacred tooth relic) and adapt to modern times, Asgiri the server bridges the old (HTTP/1.1) and the new (HTTP/2, QUIC), automatically detecting which protocol each client speaks and responding with wisdom.

+The name `asgiri` reminds us that good software, like good monasteries, should be:
+- **Reliable** — Standing strong through the centuries
+- **Adaptable** — Serving all who come, regardless of their background
+- **Efficient** — Handling many requests with minimal resources
+- **Graceful** — Switching protocols as smoothly as monks switch between prayer and teaching

+May your servers run as peacefully as the chants in Asgiri's halls. 🙏

 ## Features

 - **Multi-Protocol Support**: Handles both HTTP/1.1 and HTTP/2 on the same port